-If you’ve completed a full homelessness application and assessment with the council, and they have refused to house you – there are still options open to you:
+If you’ve completed a full council homeless application and assessment, and they have refused to house you, there are still options open to you:

 The Civil Legal Advice Line on 0345 345 4 345

 You can also contact Shelter's helpline – call 0808 800 4444 (8am to 8pm Monday to Friday, 8am to 5pm at weekends) for advice on finding a place to stay for the night.
 Staff at the helpline can give you immediate practical assistance, explain your rights and suggest services that may be able to help you.

 If you can, arrange to stay for a short time with friends or family that you trust.
 This will give you more time to look for longer-term accommodation.

 Call the Centrepoint Helpline free on 0808 800 0661 (Monday to Friday, 9am to 5pm) or leave your details below and a Centrepoint Helpline Advisor will get back to you as soon as possible.